Gain insights from industry experts on how to manage your show project from start to finish

+Join us this year at the Cache County Fairgrounds for our annual Livestock Show Clinic.
+Expert clinicians from the Weaver ProStaff team will provide tips and essentials to prepare you for show season.
 Pick up key details on grooming and prepping, including daily hair care, washing and drying, clipping, show day grooming and fitting, sportsmanship, products and training.
 Along with our clinicians, the IFA Feed & Nutrition team will also be providing a seminar on high-quality show feed.
 See how feed ingredients and formulations help impact your animal’s health and performance.

-|Mike Harbour (Weaver): Mike Harbour has been an accomplished show lamb and show goat producer for over 30 years.
+|Mike Harbour (Sheep & Goat Clinician from the Weaver ProStaff Team): Mike Harbour has been an accomplished show lamb and show goat producer for over 30 years.
 Mike received a college degree in Animal Science and competed on the Collegiate Livestock Judging Team.
 Following completion of his master’s degree, he spent 7-1/2 years with the Texas Agriculture Extension Service as a County Extension Agent.
 While there, his primary educational responsibilities included production agriculture and junior livestock projects.|

 |Heidi Wayment M.S.
 (IFA Feed & Nutrition): Heidi was born in Perry, Utah.
 She graduated from Southern Utah University with a Bachelors’ degree in Animal Science and a minor in Farm and Ranch Management, and from Utah State University with a Masters’ degree in ruminant nutrition.
 Heidi has been employed with IFA for 15 years.
 Her current focus is lead formulator for IFA bagged feeds at the Draper feed mill.
-Heidi, her husband Cody, and their four children live in Warren and operate Broken Horn Cattle LLC.
-They are active in 4-H and FFA showing market steers and bucket calves.|
+Heidi and her four children are active in 4-H and FFA showing market steers and bucket calves.|

 |Dennis Christensen M.S., P.A.S.
 (IFA Feed & Nutrition): Dennis was raised in northern Utah on a grain and livestock farm and graduated from Utah State University with a bachelor’s degree in Animal and Dairy Science.
 He began his career with IFA in 1999.
 His current focus is on the growing success of IFA branded feeds and IFA Platinum Show Feeds.
 Dennis knows the importance of nutrition and health of animals for them to reach their genetic potential.|